stanwmusic/wp-tevko-responsive-images/readme.md

 - Added advanced image compression option (available by adding hook to functions.php)
 - Duplicate entires now filtered out from srcset array
 - Upgrade Picturefill to 2.3.1
-- Refactoring plugin JS, including a switch to ajax for updating the srcset value when the image is changed in the editor
+- Refactoring plugin JavaScript, including a switch to ajax for updating the srcset value when the image is changed in the editor
-- Now using wp_get_attachment_image_attributes filter for post thumbnails
+- Now using `wp_get_attachment_image_attributes` filter for post thumbnails
 - Readme and other general code typo fixes
 - Gallery images will now contain a srcset attribute

 **2.2.1**

-- JS patch for WordPress
+- JavaScript patch for WordPress

 **2.2.0**